Glen Allen, Virginia: Geography

 According to the United States Census Bureau, the CDP has a total area of 22.94 sqkm, of which 22.77 sqkm are land and 0.18 sqkm, or 0.76%, are water.

 The Glen Allen census-designated place is in northern Henrico County, approximately 11 mi north-northwest of downtown Richmond.
 The CDP is bordered to the north by the Chickahominy River, which forms the Henrico–Hanover County line.
 The eastern border of the CDP is Interstate 95, from the Chickahominy River south to East Parham Road.
 The southern border of the CDP follows East Parham Road, U.S. Route 1, Virginia State Route 157 (Mountain Road), Jessie Chavis Drive, North Run, Woodman Road, Blackburn Road, Winston Boulevard, and Indale Road to the CSX railroad line, which it follows south to Hungary Road.
 The western border of the CDP follows Hungary Spring Road, Old Route 33, Attems Way, and U.S. Route 33 (Staples Mill Road) to Courtney Road, then follows a power line northeast back to the CSX rail line.
 The border follows the railroad north to County Road 625 (Greenwood Road), then takes Old Washington Highway to the Chickahominy River.
 Glen Allen uses two postal addresses, ZIP codes 23059 and 23060, which cover neighboring communities as well, including rural areas of Hanover County to the north.

 The Glen Allen CDP includes all or portions of the communities of Hunton, Greenwood, Longdale, Holly Glen Estates, Biltmore, and Yellow Tavern.

 Demographics

-As of the census of 2020, there were 16,187 people, up from 14,774 at the 2010 Census.
-The racial makeup of the CDP was 60.4% White, 25.3% African American, 0.0% Native American, 7.5% Asian, 0.0% Pacific Islander, and 2.4% from two or more races.
-Hispanic or Latino of any race were 6.4% of the population.
+Glen Allen was first listed as a census designated place in the 1980 U.S. census.